gerrili1996/gerrili1996.github.io/_pages/about.md

 # Announcement

 I am actively seeking Ph.D. students with a strong mathematics background or coding, either through the [PhD in Management Science](https://www.sauder.ubc.ca/programs/phd/phd-business-administration/specializations/management-science) at Sauder or the [PhD in Applied Math](https://www.iam.ubc.ca/graduate-studies/how-apply-iam/) at IAM.
-I am also open to hosting undergraduate or graduate visitors.
 If you are interested, please feel free to contact me via email.

 <!--